serenity-is/docs/tutorials/multi_tenancy/adding_tenants_table_and_tenantid_field.md

 We first need a Tenants table.

-As Northwind tables already have records, we'll define a primary tenant with ID 1, and set all existing records TenantId to it.
+As MovieDB already have records, we'll define a primary tenant with ID 1, and set all existing records TenantId to it.

 It's time to write a migration, actually two migrations, one for Northwind and one for Default database.